flocto/flocto.github.io-archive/content/writeups/2023/UIUCTF/UIUCTF-Writeups.md

 X|0\rangle = \begin{bmatrix} 0 & 1 \\\\ 1 & 0 \end{bmatrix} \begin{bmatrix} 1 \\\\ 0 \end{bmatrix} = \begin{bmatrix} 0 \\\\ 1 \end{bmatrix} = |1\rangle
 $$

 Now, because these matrices are unitary, we can easily find their inverse, and create an inverse gate that does the exact opposite of the original gate.
-This is actually one of the key properties of quantum circuits, in that their are always reversible, as long as they do not collapse any qubits.
+This is actually one of the key properties of quantum circuits, in that they are always reversible, as long as they do not collapse or measure any qubits.

-In addition, multiple gates together just combine into one larger matrix, as matrix multiplication is already a very well defined thing.
-This means we can take the server's given circuit, and find its matrix representation very easily using [`qiskit.quantum_info.Operator`](https://qiskit.org/documentation/stubs/qiskit.quantum_info.Operator.html):
+In addition, multiple gates together just combine into one larger matrix, usually through tensor products.
+This means we can find a matrix representation of the server's given circuit, as it should be composed of smaller individual logic gates.
+Checking the docs, we see that we can get its matrix representation very easily using [`qiskit.quantum_info.Operator`](https://qiskit.org/documentation/stubs/qiskit.quantum_info.Operator.html):

 ```python
 server_sv, server_n = normalization("echo 'Hello, world!'")